nickila/liri-node-app1/README.md

 do-what-it-says takes two arguments from the included random.txt file and does what it says.
 If the first argument is 'movie-this' and the second is a movie, it will find the info for that movie.

-This was created by Brian Nickila, following detailed instructions by U of M Coding Boot Camp course in November 2018 using JavaScript, Node.js, node-spotify-api, axios, moment, fs, dotenv, bandsintown api, omdb api and spotify.
+The code found here was written by Brian Nickila, following detailed instructions by U of M Coding Boot Camp course in November 2018 using JavaScript, Node.js, node-spotify-api, axios, moment, fs, dotenv, bandsintown api, omdb api and spotify.
+To use this bot yourself, you will need to supply your own api keys and secret codes.

-https://youtu.be/5xrNWvOqVV0
+Please see the finished bot in action here: https://youtu.be/5xrNWvOqVV0